Among many survey types that either offer you qualitative or quantitative insights, the Likert Scale gives you the best of both worlds.

 - Gauge customer satisfaction and experience with your company and support services.

-Must Read: Best Online Market Research Software & Tools in 2022
+Must Read: Best Online Market Research Software & Tools

 The Right Place To Deploy Likert Scale Surveys